Mastertomspirit/DataSync/README.md

 ### _Currently supported Language: German_

-A backup app that automatically syncs one or more folders in the background.
+A synchronization app that automatically syncs one or more folders in the background.
 The source paths can also be scan for duplicates.
+On the x-button it minimized to tray.

 ### Features: